 Legendary Players

-Sadaharu Oh, known as “Mr. Baseball,” remains one of the most iconic figures in NPB history.
+Sadaharu Oh, known as “Mr. Baseball,” remains one of the most iconic figures in NPB history, paralleling the legendary impact of figures from major league baseball.
 Playing for the Yomiuri Giants from 1959 to 1980, Oh set the record for home runs with an astonishing 868, the highest in any professional baseball league worldwide.
 He also held records for most runs batted in (2,170), slugging percentage (.634), and bases on balls (2,390).
 Leading the Giants to 11 Japan Series championships, including nine consecutive titles from 1965 to 1973, Oh’s achievements are legendary.

 Ichiro Suzuki is revered for his dual accomplishments in NPB and MLB.
 Representing the Orix BlueWave from 1992 to 2000, Ichiro’s prowess extended to MLB, where he played for the Seattle Mariners, New York Yankees, and Miami Marlins.
 His combined professional hit record of 4,367 highlights his extraordinary skill and longevity in baseball.